peteroupc/encoding/docs/PeterO.ArrayWriter.md

     public ArrayWriter();

-Initializes a new instance of the ArrayWriter class with a default buffer size.
+Initializes a new instance of the class with a default buffer size.

 ### Clear